Johnston & Harnett County Criminal Defense

 Yes, absolutely.
 Criminal convictions can have severe immigration consequences including deportation, denial of green card applications, bars to citizenship, and inability to re-enter the United States.
 Even some misdemeanor convictions can trigger removal proceedings.
 At Vasquez Law Firm, our criminal defense attorneys work closely with our immigration team to protect both your freedom and your immigration status — this dual expertise is critical for non-citizen defendants.

 North Carolina allows expungement (called "expunction") for certain offenses.
 Dismissed charges, not guilty verdicts, and some first-time nonviolent misdemeanor and felony convictions may be eligible for expungement after waiting periods (typically 5 to 15 years depending on the offense).
 The Second Chance Act of 2020 expanded eligibility.
-Our attorneys can review your record and advise whether you qualify for expungement under NC law.
+For convictions originating in Johnston or Harnett County, our attorneys can review your record and file the expunction petition with the appropriate clerk of court.
+For convictions from other NC counties, we can advise you on eligibility and refer you to local counsel for filing.

 Criminal defense attorney fees in NC depend on the complexity and severity of the charges.
 Misdemeanor cases typically cost less than felony cases, and cases that go to trial cost more than those resolved through plea negotiation.
 At Vasquez Law Firm, we offer a free initial consultation to evaluate your case and provide transparent pricing.
 We also offer payment plans so you can get the defense you need regardless of your financial situation.